Spoiler: no one has that much imagination.

 The Empty Room Problem

-Every time you wave your hand around an empty space saying “imagine this with…” couples are:
+Every time you wave your hand around an empty space and say “imagine this with…” couples are not always imagining their dream wedding.

 - Mentally adding thousands to their budget